Chronolect

 In linguistics, a chronolect or temporal dialect is a specific speech variety whose characteristics are in particular determined by time-related factors.
 As such, it can be contrasted with a sociolect, an ethnolect or a geolect.
 In historical linguistics, a chronolect is set more or less equal to a specific language stage.
 Many chronolects are extinct or endangered.

+The term has been used to describe newly formed political proverbs in Nigeria.